The Complete List…

 Like most dirtbag brands, So iLL started from humble beginnings.
 So iLL’s popularity has skyrocketed in recent years, mostly because of a winning combination of their fashion-conscious style and partnership with actor Jason Momoa.

-The company was started by Daniel and Dave Chancellor, two ambitious brothers from southern California.
+The company was started by Daniel and Dave Chancellor, two ambitious brothers from Southern Illinois.
 Today, they manufacture a range of climbing accessories and apparel, all made from their factory in California.

 After Adidas bought the Five Ten brand, some of its former shoe designers took their knowledge – and designs – and started Unparallel in 2017.